Skip to main content

 • or redirect the user toward high-level analysis, diagnosis, or recommendations

-Impact On all-chunks
+Impact On direct injection

-all-chunks still exists to support "small KB full direct injection", but in restricted mode its role changes:
+Direct injection still exists to support "small KB full direct injection", but in restricted mode its role changes:

 • it can still provide broader context when vector retrieval is unstable